ASIA MARKETS: Australia, Japan Lead Asian Market Decliners

 Still, some say the three-day Jackson Hole gathering hosted by the Federal Reserve, starting Thursday, bring investor focus back to fundamentals.

-Australia led the declines early Monday, with the S&P/ASX 200 down 0.5% amid drops for the country's big four banks, which make up more than a quarter of the index's weighting.
-Commonwealth Bank of Australia (CBA.AU) was recently down 1.3%.
+Australia stocks fell, with the S&P/ASX 200 ending down 0.4% amid drops for the country's big four banks, which make up more than a quarter of the index's weighting.
+Commonwealth Bank of Australia (CBA.AU) declined 0.9%.

 Continue Reading Below